antfu/antfu.me/pages/posts/journey-with-icons-continues.md

 ## Recap

-For a quick summary, here is the list of projects mentioned for this solution:
+For a quick summary, here is the list of projects mentioned for these solutions:

 - <GitHubLink repo="unjs/unplugin" /> - Unified plugin system for Vite, Rollup, Webpack, and more.
 - <GitHubLink repo="antfu/unplugin-icons" /> - Access thousands of icons as components on-demand.
 - <GitHubLink repo="antfu/unplugin-vue-components" /> - On-demand components auto importing.
 - <GitHubLink repo="antfu/unplugin-auto-import" /> - Auto import APIs on-demand.

+Meanwhile, you might also find these tools from my last journey helpful:

+- <GitHubLink repo="antfu/icones" /> - Icon Explorer for Iconify with Instant searching and exporting.
+- <GitHubLink repo="antfu/vscode-iconify" /> - Iconify IntelliSense for VS Code.

-If you enjoy this solution, you might also want to check my Vue + Vite starter template with them configured in-box.
+If you enjoy them, you might also want to check my Vue + Vite starter template with them configured in-box.

 - <GitHubLink repo="antfu/vitesse" /> - Opinionated Vite Starter Template.
 - <GitHubLink repo="antfu/vitesse-lite" /> - Lightweight version of Vitesse.